alizadina/mediumish/_posts/2024-08-02-kafka-on-kubernetes.md

 - Replicate data across clusters
 - Rack awareness for durability

-# Key Concerns of Running Kafka in Kubernetes
-As we saw in the timeline (Zookeeper 3.0 released in 2008, Kafka released in 2011, Docker in 2013 and Kubernetes in 2014), Kafka (and in turn Zookeeper) predate native container based applications.
-So, they fall into the category of applications that are containerized although they were not designed to be run in containers.
-Also, we need to make them Stateful, have the producers/consumers know the existence of brokers, have the ability for each broker to connect to others, and be able to recover back after a pod goes down (a pod in Kubernetes consists of one/more containers that work together to offer a set of features.
-One design option is to containerize Kafka/Zookeeper and build each one into a pod which can then be handled by Kubernetes).

 ## How do we model the Kafka/Zookeeper Resources?
-Kubernetes provides support for CustomResourceDefinition which can be used to model a cluster, Connect/Connector, Mirror Maker (to replicate records across Kafka clusters), Kafka Users, Topics, Prometheus Metric, and Security (TLS, SCRAM, Keycloak).
-This is how Strimzi models all Kafka/Zookeeper resources.
+Kubernetes supports several native resources to manage and orchestrate containers.
+Some of them are Pods, Nodes, Namespaces, ReplicationController, ReplicaSet, StatefulSets, Services, Endpoints, ConfigMaps, Secrets, PersistentVolumes, PersistentVolumeClaims, Ingress, Custom Resource Definitions (CRDs) and Roles/RoleBindings among others.
+So, what we see is that Kafka related resources are not natively supported.
+But, Kubernetes provides extensibility via CRDs to model a cluster, Connect/Connector, Mirror Maker (to replicate records across Kafka clusters), Kafka Users, Topics, Prometheus Metric, and Security (TLS, SCRAM, Keycloak).

 ## How do we model the infrastructure?
 *** StatefulSet*** : a StatefulSet is a Kubernetes resource designed for stateful applications.
-So, we model both Kafka/Zookeeper as a StatefulSet which guarantees:
+So, we can model both Kafka/Zookeeper as a StatefulSet which guarantees:
 - Stable, unique names and network identifiers
 - Stable persistent storage that moves with the pod (even when it moves to a different node)
 - Pods are created sequentially (1, 2, 3, … n) and terminated in the opposite order (n, n-1, …, 3, 2, 1)